AI Content Creation Process

 4. The Brief: Make ChatGPT Work for You

-Okay, so we now have a full transcript of a juicy AF conversation with someone we respect.
+Okay, so we now have a full transcript of a juicy conversation with someone we respect.
 This is where the magic happens.

 I feed the transcript to ChatGPT with my “Transcript to Brief” prompt (more on that below).
 This prompt evolved over time but the short of it is that I’m looking for interesting ideas for posts that: